January 18, 2019

 In recent times, several health issues, such as antibiotic resistance and food allergies, amongst others, have been linked to strains of GMOs present in much of the food we grow and consume.

-Until they are actually consumed in large quantities by large groups of people, that is.
 Therefore, it’s nearly impossible to tell which of these could also trigger allergic reactions unless enough time has passed and there is a noticeable spike in cases of allergy outbreaks.

-It was only in the 1990s, when soybeans modified with a gene taken from the Brazilnut in an effort to produce a healthier variant were introduced that the first instances of severe allergic reactions were witnessed.
+It was only in the 1990s, when soybeans modified with a gene taken from the Brazil nut in an effort to produce a healthier variant were introduced, that the first instances of severe allergic reactions were witnessed.

 Even in cases where none existed.

 Other forms of GM soy continue to be rampantly used in a range of processed foods.
-This apart, a whole host of GM crops currently form much of the staple sources of food we consume.

 Today, there are eleven GM food crops widely circulated and grown for commercial use.

-However, new studies have emerged that show the presence of “inert” ingredients — including “solvents, preservatives, surfactants and other substances that manufacturers add to pesticides” that could have potentially harmful effects.
+However, new studies have emerged that show the presence of “inert” ingredients — including “solvents, preservatives, surfactants, and other substances that manufacturers add to pesticides” that could have potentially harmful effects.

-When used in high amounts on GM crops, the compounded effect is questionable.
 According to the piece linked above, “Nearly 4,000 inert ingredients are approved for use by the U.S. Environmental Protection Agency.”

 A lot of the processed food and other quick-fix solutions that are quickly replacing the slow food we would traditionally eat are likely composed of some form of GM food or another.